Photographs: Danielle Moir

 Biographical Sketch

-Marc Fasanella holds a PhD in Art & Art Education from New York University and was a professor of Art and Architecture, as well as Environmental and Graphic Design for three decades.
+Marc Fasanella holds a PhD in Art & Art Education from New York University and was a professor of Art and Architecture, as well as Ecological and Graphic Design for three decades.
 He has worked extensively as an independent curator, design build specialist in wood and landscape, and served as an environmental non-profit founder / director.
-He now works as a freelance creative consultant.

 Dr. Fasanella serves as lead executor for the Ralph Fasanella estate collection and has written and lectured about his father, a self-taught social realist painter.
 He authored the monograph Ralph Fasanella: Images of Optimism published by Pomegranate Press.